gunnarx/conference-box/README.md

 3. Open the VirtualBox user interface, find the VM and **restart** the VM (Do a clean ACPI Shutdown, followed by Start.
 Alternatively from command line: vagrant halt ; vagrant up)

-4. Check that a folder that is shared with the host works.
+4. Check that the folder that is shared with the host is working.
 It seems to be automatic now - if not, try manually adding it.   ~/vmshare-zoom (previously vmshare-webex) is the default path on both host and guest.

 5. Optionally use **apt-get** to install any software you might lack - e.g. LibreOffice if you're sharing documents.